 Recommended by Catherine Ryan Gregory from To & Fro Fam

-However, in any case don’t forget to take you camera or your phone.
-Canal Saint Martin is one of Paris hidden jewels and offers many lovely photo opportunities to pump up your Instagram!
+However, in any case, don’t forget to take your camera or your phone.
+Canal Saint-Martin is one of Paris hidden jewels and offers many lovely photo opportunities to pump up your Instagram!

 Recommended by Jürgen & Martina PlacesofJuma